pingcap/docs/br/backup-and-restore-overview.md

 For detailed information about the BR design, see [BR Design Principles](/br/backup-and-restore-design.md).

-## BR functions
+## BR features

-This section describes BR functions and performance indicators.
+This section describes BR features and performance indicators.

 ### Back up TiDB cluster data

-This section describes backup functions, impact of backup, and backup file types.
+This section describes backup features, impact of backup, and backup file types.

-#### Backup functions
+#### Backup features

-- **Back up cluster snapshots**: A snapshot of a TiDB cluster contains only the latest and transaction-consistent data at a specific time.
+- **Back up cluster snapshots**: A snapshot of a TiDB cluster contains only the latest and transactionally consistent data at a specific time.
 You can back up snapshot data of a TiDB cluster using BR.
 For details, see [Back up TiDB cluster snapshots](/br/br-usage-backup.md#back-up-tidb-cluster-snapshots).
-- **Back up incremental data**: Incremental data of a TiDB cluster is the differentiated data between the latest snapshot and the previous snapshot.
-Incremental data is smaller compared with full data and incremental data backup is a supplementary to snapshot backup, which reduces the volume of backup data.
+- **Back up incremental data**: Incremental data of a TiDB cluster is differentiated data between the latest snapshot and the previous snapshot.
+Incremental data is smaller compared with full data and it is a supplementary to snapshot backup, which reduces the volume of backup data.
 For details, see [Back up incremental data](/br/br-usage-backup.md#back-up-incremental-data).
 - **Back up a database or a table**: In addition to snapshot and incremental data backup, BR supports backing up a database or table and filtering out unnecessary data.
 For details, see [Back up a database or table](/br/br-usage-backup.md#back-up-a-database-or-a-table).
 - **Encrypt backup data**: BR supports encrypting data at the backup source or the storage end when data is backed up to Amazon S3.
 You can select an encryption method as required.
 For details, see [Encrypt backup data](/br/br-usage-backup.md#encrypt-backup-data).

 #### Impact on performance

-The impact of backup on a TiDB cluster is kept below 20%, and this value can be reduced to 10% or less with reasonable configuration of TiDB clusters.
+The impact of backup on a TiDB cluster is kept below 20%, and this value can be reduced to 10% or less with reasonable configuration of the TiDB cluster.
 The backup speed of a TiKV node is scalable and ranges from 50 MB/s to 100 MB/s.
 For more information, see [Backup performance and impact](/br/br-usage-backup.md#backup-performance-and-impact).

 #### Storage of backup data

-BR supports backing up data to Amazon S3, Google Cloud Storage, Azure Blob Storage, NFS, or other S3-compatible file storage services.
-For details, see [Back up data to external storages](/br/br-usage-backup.md#back-up-data-to-external-storages).
+BR supports backing up data to Amazon S3, Google Cloud Storage, Azure Blob Storage, NFS, and other S3-compatible file storage services.
+For details, see [Back up data to external storage](/br/br-usage-backup.md#back-up-data-to-external-storage).

 ### Restore TiDB cluster data

-This section describes restoration functions and impact on performance.
+This section describes restoration features and impact on performance.

-#### Restoration functions
+#### Restoration features

 - **Restore cluster snapshot backup**: You can restore cluster data to that of a snapshot backup in an empty cluster at a certain time.
-For details, see [Restore snapshot backup](/br/br-usage-restore.md#restore-snapshot-backup).
+For details, see [Restore TiDB cluster snapshots](/br/br-usage-restore.md#restore-tidb-cluster-snapshots).
 - **Restore cluster incremental backup**: You can restore cluster data to that of an incremental backup at a certain time.
-For details, see [Restore cluster incremental backup](/br/br-usage-restore.md#restore-cluster-incremental-backup).
+For details, see [Restore incremental backup](/br/br-usage-restore.md#restore-incremental-data).
 - **Restore a database or a table from backup**: You can restore part of a specific database or table.
 During the process, you need to filter out unnecessary data.
-For details, see [Restore a specific database or table from backup](/br/br-usage-restore.md#restore-a-database-or-a-table-from-backup).
+For details, see [Restore a database or a table](/br/br-usage-restore.md#restore-a-database-or-a-table).

 #### Impact on performance